 A prescribed appointor must keep confidential the identities of the parties to the adjudication.

 Conflict of interest

 Prescribed appointors may set their own fees.
-The fees to be charged must be notified to the Building Commissioner and will be published on the Building Commission's website and related publications.
+The fees to be charged must be notified to the Building Commissioner and will be published on the Department's website and related publications.
 A prescribed appointor should ensure that fees to be charged are readily available to the public through the prescribed appointor's own publications.